jlapeyre/Symata.jl/README.md

 #### Data and dispatch

 Big question, how to use best Julia features, (multiple dispatch, and others) with this language ?
+There are of course numerous other questions.
+Eg, how to handle integer overflow.

 Another thing, Mma offers no way to write code except in Mma.
 It should be possible to write user or quasi-user level code *easily* in Julia.

 Symbols are currently done this way